nikki-noceps/Service-Catalogue/README.md

     "name": "Test",     // user input
-    "description": "Lorem ipsum dolor sit amet, consectetur adipiscing elit", // user input "createdAt": "2019-11-14T00:55:31.820Z", // ISO-8601 format in UTC to avoid timezone issues "updatedAt": "2019-11-15T12:76:21.820Z", // Same as createdAt
-    "version": 1,  // stores the version
+    "description": "Lorem ipsum dolor sit amet, consectetur adipiscing elit", // user input "createdAt": "2019-11-14T00:55:31.820Z", // ISO-8601 format in UTC to avoid timezone issues "decomissionedAt": "2020-11-15T13:76:21.820Z", // whenever this version was replaced by a new one "version": 1,  // stores the version
-    "createdBy": "", // for user information not part of current scope "updatedBy": "" // for user information not part of current scope }
+    "createdBy": "", // for user information not part of current scope "decomissionedBy": "" // store the user who replaced this version }
 ```

 The version document is linked to the `servicecatalogue` document via the `parentId` field which is the same as the `documentId` field in `servicecatalogue`.

-This version document shall be created on every update or new service catalogue creation.
+This version document shall be created on every update .
 It will simply be copied during creation of new service or copied from current services in case of updates in services.

+> **_NOTE:_** The versions are historical versions and does not store the current version in this index

 #### 2. Fuzzy search, sorting, filtering, version fetching & pagination
 Fuzzy Search is an inbuilt feature in elasticsearch and also available on [multiple fields](https://www.elastic.co/guide/en/elasticsearch/guide/current/fuzzy-match-query.html).
 It will allow us to search on both the name and description of the services.